Shanghi/AutoQuest/README.md

 ## Notes:
 * Some specific quests have automation disabled by default (like turning in cloth).
 You can enable them, or disable ones you never want to do, using the toggle command like: **`/aq toggle additional runecloth`**

-* Some quests (mostly ones like "go talk to that other quest giver") aren't fully automatically completed.
-This is because they aren't marked as complete in the quest log and I haven't found a safe way to check the status while talking to the NPC (you can't just look at the icon because private server bugs make that unreliable).